kkirchheim/pytorch-ood/doc/info.rst

 ===========

 Scope
 -----------------------------------------

 While Out-of-Distribution detection, Anomaly Detection, Novelty Detection, Open-Set recognition etc. differ in details, we believe that these tasks are related.
 To out knowledge, the nomenclature is not fully settled, and different researchers tend to use different terminologies.
-Sometimes, some of these terms are used interchangably.
+Sometimes, some of these terms are used interchangeably.